This section of the College Catalog covers academic policies. For a listing of administrative (non-academic) policies see the Campus Handbook.

 - Students will be able to use writing to communicate ideas to someone outside of that particular discipline.

-- Students will demonstrate in their writing mastery of the basic rules of English or of some other spoken language.
+- Students will demonstrate in their writing mastery of the basic rules of English or the language of instruction.

 All departments and units of the college, academic and non-academic, will undertake annual assessment of their programs.
 Plans for undertaking assessment and the results of assessment activities will be reviewed periodically by the dean and/or vice president responsible for each unit and reported to the Faculty Senate and Executive Council.

 To determine the success of academic and co-curricular programs, students are expected to participate in college and departmental assessment activities, such as interviews, surveys, portfolios, and tests of skills and knowledge.
 The information obtained from these assessments will be used to improve curricula, teaching, and co-curricular programs; individual students’ results will be kept in strictest confidence.
-Information may be obtained from chairpersons or the provost/vice president for academic affairs, Kehoe second floor.
+Information may be obtained from chairpersons or the provost/vice president for academic affairs.

 Students may audit courses on a space available basis if they have the permission of course instructors.
 Students who audit shall attend courses without working for or expecting to receive a grade or formal credit.
 Students who wish to audit a course are required to complete the SUNY Plattsburgh Informal Course Audit Registration Form and must pay any applicable fees.

 B.A. versus B.S.
 Degrees